STARTING AS A MOTORCYCLE BLOGGER?

 To compile ideas to have proper writing and not to miss anything, I used an app called Notability, which works pretty much like a scrapbook to keep voice reminders on the fly for any point you might think worth keeping for later.
 And for the pics, Photoshop mix.

-As mentioned before, for the video, I used GoPro from previous models I had, and for the photo a Nikon D800, just because it was what I had back then.
+Used GoPro for video, Nikon D800 for photos.
+Worked with what I had, but considering upgrades for future projects.
 These were carried in my tank bag for easy access and to look after them carefully.